JuEeHa/dralinux/doc/user/quickstart.md

 So, what can I use this thing for, anyways?
 -------------------------------------------

-Currently, not much. draLinux does,Âhowever ship with a gcc (4.2.1) that can produce executables linked against musl libc.
+Currently, not much. draLinux does, however ship with a gcc (4.2.1) that can produce executables linked against musl libc.
 I'd have more stuff but currently I can't get network to work.
 If you can help please contact me.